sittserp/journal/journal-05.md

 ## Reflection

 My why for becoming a software engineer is still the same.
-My why for learning aobut for loops and such is that I can use these different tools to successfully accomplish things with code.
+My why for learning about for loops and such is that I can use these different tools to successfully accomplish things with code.